-Note that if your default input language is not one of those listed in the table, Seup will not install any APL keyboards.
+Note that if your default input language is not one of those listed in the table, Setup will not install any APL keyboards.
 However, you may create your own layout (or adapt one of the existing ones) using MSKLC).

 The following picture illustrates the Text Services and Input Languages configuration pane after installing Unicode Edition onto a Windows XP system on which the default Input Language is English (United Kingdom).
-Incidentally, on this particular system, the Danish and Greek languages are also installed.